 Ship faster, spend less

-When each feature is self-contained, teams can build, test, and ship without coordinating across multiple horizontal layers.
-A study cited improvements in delivery time, bug rates, and integration failures for teams adopting vertical slices2.
-Organizing code this way also lowers long-term maintenance costs: it’s easier to find and fix bugs when the relevant code is co-located.
+When each feature is self-contained, teams can build, test, and ship without coordinating across many horizontal teams.
+Studies and case reports indicate faster delivery and fewer integration failures for teams that move to feature-based structures2.
+Co-located feature code also reduces long-term maintenance effort because it’s easier to find and fix bugs.

-Organizing by feature ties engineering efforts directly to value delivered.
-Each slice is a testable and shippable unit of product.
+Organizing by feature ties engineering work directly to delivered value.
+Each slice becomes a testable and shippable unit of product.

 Faster onboarding and team autonomy

 Vertical slices flatten the learning curve for new hires.
-Give a new developer one small slice and they can contribute quickly without understanding the entire application.
-This model supports small, cross-functional teams that own features end-to-end, improving autonomy and predictability.
+Give a new developer one small slice and they can contribute quickly without understanding the entire app.
+This model supports small, cross-functional teams that own features end-to-end and improves predictability.

 AI-friendly codebases

 AI coding assistants work best with tight, relevant context.
-When a slice contains the UI, API, and data code for a feature, AI tools can provide much more accurate suggestions because the context window is coherent and focused.
-In layered systems, the scattered context often produces generic or incorrect suggestions from AI tools like GitHub Copilot3.
+When a slice contains UI, API, and data code for a feature, AI tools can offer much more accurate suggestions because the context window is coherent and focused.
+In layered systems, scattered context often produces generic or incorrect suggestions from tools like GitHub Copilot3.

 How to structure a vertical-slice TypeScript project

 Below is a practical example using Next.js, React, and Node.js.
-The key idea is to keep each feature self-contained so developers don’t need to jump between many directories to follow a request’s flow.
+The key idea is to keep each feature self-contained so developers don’t jump between many directories to follow a request’s flow.

 Example feature folder